Reinstatement standards for highway works

 Most permits require a traffic management plan showing signing, guarding, and any lane closures.
 Use New Roads and Street Works Act approved signing.

-Section 50 licences require minimum 10 million pounds public liability insurance.
+Highway authorities typically require 5 to 10 million pounds public liability insurance as a condition of a Section 50 licence (the level is authority practice, not a statutory figure).
 Other works may have different requirements.
 Check your policy covers highway works.

 Include permit fees, lane rental (if applicable), potential overrun charges, reinstatement costs, and traffic management equipment.
 Costs can escalate quickly if works overrun.